The MEDA Team - Operations

 SARA M. SEAVEY, Senior Program Manager, Cross-Cutting Services

-Sara M. Seavey is a Senior Program Manager for Gender in MEDA’s Cross-Cutting Services team and oversees the implementation of gender equality programming, ensuring technical quality assurance, and building internal capacity of staff and partners.
+Sara M. Seavey is a Senior Program Manager for Gender in MEDA’s Cross-Cutting Services team.
+She oversees the development of women's economic empowerment strategies and implementation of gender equality programming, ensuring technical quality assurance, and building internal capacity of staff and partners.
+Sara currently supports projects in Tanzania, Kenya, Myanmar, Ethiopia Jordan, Nigeria, Ukraine, Nicaragua, and Ghana.

-In this role, she develops and manages MEDA's gender equality strategies, developing tools and resources for MEDA’s gender programming.
-She currently supports projects in Tanzania, Kenya, Myanmar, Jordon, and Ghana.
-She also supports MEDA’s Vulnerable Populations working group, which focuses on how to increase women and youth in economic development programs.
-Prior to joining MEDA, Sara managed complex projects, including mobile data for decision making and digital financial inclusion with USAID’s Global Development Lab, and workforce development in Morocco.
+Prior to joining MEDA, Sara managed complex projects at FHI 360, which focused on the use of digital technology for economic development, which included digital financial inclusion with USAID’s Global Development Lab, and a workforce and career readiness project in Morocco.
 She has also worked with women entrepreneurs in Cape Town, South Africa and supported international exchange programs between the U.S. and Asia.
-Sara holds a M.A. in Social Enterprise from American University and a B.A. in International Development from Connecticut College.
+Sara holds a M.A. in Social Enterprise from American University and a B.A. in International Relations from Connecticut College.

 YASIR DILDAR, Associate Director, Monitoring and Impact Measurement

 Role at MEDA - Yasir is responsible for managing the day to day operations of MEDA’s Monitoring and Impact Measurement services across all programs.

 Experience - Yasir is an experienced researcher and performance measurement specialist with a diverse skill set in monitoring and impact measurement, gender programming, participatory research and analysis.
 He has produced more than thirty technical research reports and has developed the evaluation systems for a wide range of MEDA programs.
 He holds Master degrees in Development Studies and Sociology.